ddom-pubgit/old-script-collection/README.md

 1. Set $VMName to the name of the VM in question
 2. Set $Backup to the Backup that is in question with Get-VBRBackup
 3. Use Get-LastBackupDiskCBTInfo to fetch the most recent ChangeID information for the VM in $VMName and save it to some Variable ($BackupDisks)
-4. Use New-VMwareSnapshotDiskInfo to Snapshot the VM and get the current disk information, save it to some Variable ($Snap).
+4. Use New-VMwareSnapshotDiskInfo to Snapshot the VM and get the current disk information, save it to some Variable ($SnapshotData).
 This cmdlet returns four values in a hashtable: VMView, SnapView, SnapDisk, Snapshot.
 5. Loop over all disks obtained from Get-LastBackupDiskCBTInfo and perform Compare-BackupAndProducionDiskCBTInfo on them.
 Compare-BackupAndProducionDiskCBTInfo requires 2 Parameters sourced from New-VMwareSnapshotDiskInfo and Get-LastBackupDiskCBTInfo:

--BackupDisk: Disk information from backup.
+- BackupDisk: Disk information from backup.
 Provides the Disk key and the ChangeID
 - SnapshotData: Should be the object returned by New-VMwareSnapshotDiskInfo.

 You will need to pass these from the values you stored in step 4.